geeare/listen-video/README.md

 ### Technical Details

-The actual animations are implemented as two separate files from the main script, `init.txt` and `ascii-cover-preview.c`.
+The actual animations are implemented as two separate files from the main script, `init.txt` and `ascii-vis.c`.
 The first phase of the animation where it "initializes" the system and loads the program is covered in the init.txt file.
 Note that `!` characters are not printed; instead these are converted into a 10ms pause.
 You can modify the length of the pauses by adding